Information about the areas and trees included in this project.

 Yes, you can do this, but young trees may need watering in the summer, so it may be best to adopt a tree that is accessible to you.

 Trees that are ready for adoption will have a small ‘a’ icon on the map.
 Click on it to find out more.
-Adoptable trees will be newly planted trees which need the most help in their first three years in order to thrive.
+Adoptable trees will be newly planted trees which need the most help in their first five years in order to thrive.

 No, when adopting a tree, we only ask that you help look after and water it, particularly during dry spells.